Emily Bryce, OTR/L (she/her)

 After seeing families thriving and kids meeting goals so much faster, we've launched more service locations under the Little Fern Forest umbrella.
 Now Little Fern Forest is in more communities, changing lives for more families — one outdoor adventure at a time.

-We understand that each child is unique, and we embrace the power of mixed-neuro classrooms, where children develop empathy, communication skills, and resilience as they learn from one another.
-These spaces help build connection and collaboration, preparing children for a diverse and inclusive world.
+We embrace the power of mixed-age and mixed-neuro classrooms where children develop empathy, communication skills, and resilience as they learn from one another.
+These spaces build connection and collaboration that prepare children for a diverse and inclusive world.

 Our Approach